MXenes: Composites

-Biosensors and biofuel cells

-MXenes are opening a new avenue for the development of amperometric enzymatic biosensors, because direct charge transfer between MXenes and heme-based redox proteins (hemoglobin) has already been reported.
-This finding opens a new avenue for designing MXene-based biosensors and biofuel cells with various redox enzymes capable of direct charge transfer.
+Sensors

+MXenes-based sensors have been considered for various sensor applications, including gas, biologicals, and surface-enhanced Raman scattering.
+Ti3C2Tx may be applicable in sensing salicylic acid, a metabolite of acetylsalicylic acid (aspirin), organic dye molecules, and biomolecules.

+MXene-based gas sensors were reported to exhibit high sensitivity and selectivity towards various gases, including ammonia, alcohols, nitrogen dioxide, and sulfur dioxide.
+Such sensors can be used for environmental monitoring, industrial safety, and healthcare.

 Porous materials

-Porous MXenes (Ti3C2, Nb2C and V2C) have been produced via a facile chemical etching method at room temperature.
-Porous Ti3C2 has a larger specific surface area and more open structure, and can be filtered as flexible films with, or without, the addition of carbon nanotubes (CNTs).
-The as-fabricated p-Ti3C2/CNT films showed significantly improved lithium ion storage capabilities, with a capacity as high as 1250 mA·h·g−1 at 0.1 C, excellent cycling stability, and good rate performance.
+Porous MXenes (Ti3C2, Nb2C and V2C) can be produced via a facile chemical etching method at ambient temperature.
+Porous Ti3C2 has a larger specific surface area and more open structure, and can be filtered as flexible films with or without CNTs.
+As-fabricated p-Ti3C2/CNT films were reported to show significantly improved lithium ion storage capabilities, with a capacity as high as 1250 mA·h·g−1 at 0.1 C, excellent cycling stability, and good rate performance.

 Antennas

-Scientists at Drexel University in the US have created spray on antennas that perform as well as current antennas found in phones, routers and other gadgets by painting MXene's onto everyday objects, widening the scope of the Internet of things considerably.
+A 2018 study reported MXene use as paint-on antennas perform as well as antennas found in phones, routers and other gadgets.

 Optoelectronic devices

 MXene SERS substrates have been manufactured by spray-coating and were used to detect several common dyes, with calculated enhancement factors reaching ~106.
-Titanium carbide MXene demonstrates SERS effect in aqueous colloidal solutions, suggesting the potential for biomedical or environmental applications, where MXene can selectively enhance positively charged molecules.
-Transparent conducting electrodes have been fabricated with titanium carbide MXene showing the ability to transmit approximately 97% of visible light per nanometer thickness.
-The performance of MXene transparent conducting electrodes depends on the MXene composition as well as synthesis and processing parameters.
+Titanium carbide MXene demonstrates SERS in aqueous colloidal solutions, suggesting the potential for biomedical or environmental applications, where MXene can selectively enhance positively charged molecules.
+Transparent conducting electrodes have been fabricated with titanium carbide MXene, showing the ability to transmit approximately 97% of visible light per nanometer thickness.
+The performance of MXene transparent conducting electrodes depends on MXene composition as well as synthesis and processing parameters.